inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 ![image alt text](/img/image_8.jpg)

 It has increased our closing rate drastically.
-Of course you will get messages such as this:
+Of course, you will get messages such as this:

 ![image alt text](/img/image_9.jpg)